DanuserLab/u-probe/README.md

 Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/u-probe/issues) tab that is located at the top of this GitHub repository.
 General instruction on how to create an issue on GitHub can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Version History
+### New in Version 3.6 (Jan.
+16th, 2025):
+- Improved the MSA (Multi Scale Automatic) Segmentation Process.
+Added a "Preview segmented image" option, and options to turn the output figures or verbose mode on or off.

+### New in Version 3.5 (Dec.
+5th, 2024):
+- Improved the External Segmentation Process.
+Now accept both single TIFF images and image stacks as external masks.

 ### New in Version 3.4 (Nov.
 8th, 2024):
 - Improved the Bleedthrough Correction Process
 - Bug fixed in Bleedthrough Coefficient Calculation tool